mishadoff/mishadoff.github.com_octopress/source/_posts/2013-12-11-clojure-design-patterns.markdown

 Pedro slept very bad.
 He had a nightmare about naked Dale with cat's head.
 Disgusting.

-*Karm:* Pedro, I've investigated some users staring too much at the cat picture.
+*Karmen:* Pedro, I've investigated some users staring too much at the cat picture.
 We need admin functionality to disable such users.
 *Pedro:* But, how we detect who exactly staring too much?
-*Karm:* Unfortunately, I am not a technical guy.
+*Karmen:* Unfortunately, I am not a technical guy.
 Talk to Dale.

-*Pedro:* Have you heard what Karm wants?
+*Pedro:* Have you heard what Karmen wants?
 *Dale:* Yes, "must have" feature.
 *Pedro:* Do you think it's possible to implement?
 *Dale:* Just add functionality for admin to disable users.
 *Pedro:* And how...
-*Dale:* How, it's a Karm's problem.
+*Dale:* How, it's a Karmen's problem.

 Pedro thought about implementation.
 *Label near username must be clickable.
 If we click on label